inekeberlyn.com

 About the Artist...

-Ineke is an international prize winning textile artist, who combines her love for colour, fabric and travelling to create an ever changing collection of work and sketchbooks.
+Ineke was an international prize winning textile artist, who combined her love for colour, fabric and travelling to create an ever changing collection of work and sketchbooks.

 Her portfolio of work includes experimenting with Lutradur, an industrial material that lends itself perfectly for being coloured with acrylic paints, stitched, burned and manipulated in all kinds of way as well as fabric print techniques using thermofax screens, fabric paints and de-colouring pastes.